Emil1483/prisfinder/README.md

 winget install -e --id OpenJS.NodeJS
 ```

-Then, create a .env file with a `POSTGRESQL_URI` pointing to the created postgres docker container
+Then, create a .env file with a `POSTGRESQL_URL` pointing to the created postgres docker container

 ```
-POSTGRESQL_URI=postgresql://root:rootpassword@localhost:5432/prisfinder
+POSTGRESQL_URL=postgresql://root:rootpassword@localhost:5432/prisfinder
 ```

 Then, run